dgc-network/dgc-contract/docs/source/dgc_transaction_family.rst

 Agent State
 ^^^^^^^^^^^

-The specific namespace prefix within Pike for Agent State is cad11d00, which is the general Pike namespace cad11d concatenated with 00.
+The specific namespace prefix within dgc for Agent State is cad11d00, which is the general dgc namespace cad11d concatenated with 00.
 The remaining 62 characters are made of the first 62 character of the hash of the agent's public key.

 Organization State
 ^^^^^^^^^^^^^^^^^^

-The specific namespace prefix within Pike for Organization State is cad11d01, which is the general Pike namespace cad11d concatenated with 01.
+The specific namespace prefix within dgc for Organization State is cad11d01, which is the general dgc namespace cad11d concatenated with 01.
 The remaining 62 characters are made of the first 62 character of the hash of the organization's id.

 Transaction Payload
 ===================

-Pike transaction family payloads are defined by the following protocol buffers code:
+dgc transaction family payloads are defined by the following protocol buffers code:

 .. code-block:: protobuf